kolotyluk/akka-laboratory/README.md

     }

-Using this pattern we can see that by using sealed traits, the serverActor must implement all cases of Server commands, or the compiler will complain.
-The reduces the chances of unhandled messages and dead letters.
+Using this pattern we can see that by using sealed traits, the serverActor and clientActor must implement all cases of Server commands, or the compiler will complain.
+This reduces the chances of unhandled messages and dead letters.
+We can also see, that it is harder to send the wrong message to an actor.

+Basically, Akka Typed better uses the compiler and strong typing to improve the clarity and safety of actor messaging.
+It is interesting to note that it took the Akka people several rounds of design, missteps, and redesign to get to this point, but it seems more than likely they have finally settled on a design that they are going to keep.

 #### Becomes